 A new service industry has arisen, offering Christmas light installation services, to homeowners and business.
 Undoubtedly, this is a service that has been available for some time, but it has recently become more mainstream.
-We frequently provide Christmas lights to professional installers and landscapers, and occasionally get questions from other business owners interested in offering professional holiday LED lighting services to their customers, but I’ve never really taken the time to understand the business.
+We frequently provide Christmas lights to professional installers and landscapers and occasionally get questions from other business owners interested in offering professional holiday LED lighting services to their customers.
+I’ve never really taken the time to understand the business.
 We just launched a Christmas light installers directory, and felt that it was only appropriate to learn a bit more about these services, and share that information with our users.
 So I turned to one of our experts in the field, to help me get a little more information on this service, and to answer to my ever growing list of questions.
 He has spent the last 8 years honing installation techniques, and training companies to do commercial holiday installations – from bidding to designing to installing to troubleshooting.

 Christmas light installation service is a relatively new service industry that has become more readily available to consumers, can you tell us some of the advantages of a professional light installation?